Employee engagement refers to a worker’s emotional commitment to the company, belief in its values, and dedication in achieving common goals.

-According to the authors Wilmar Schaufel and Marisa Salanova, who are well known and influential on the subject, engagement is "a psychological state that brings with it a feeling of strong commitment to the position held by a member of a company.
-And that is characterized by a feeling of high energy, great enthusiasm, and a strong connection with their work".
+According to Wilmar Schaufel and Marisa Salanova, well-known work and organizational psychology experts, engagement is "a psychological state that facilitates strong commitment to the position held by a member of a company.
+It is characterized by high energy levels, great enthusiasm, and a great devotion to one’s job".

-If the members of the company are committed and the engagement is high, it is very likely that the productivity of the company will increase.
-This way employees will be committed, willing to work and collaborate when things get difficult.
+If the engagement and commitment levels of an employee are high, it is highly likely that the productivity of the company will increase.
+This way, employees are committed, willing to work and open to collaboration, even when facing challenges.

-Nowadays, there are many studies who have researched the subject and have put forward various strategies on how to achieve or improve it.
-However, there are two types of strategies that can be distinguished: organizational and emotional.
+Nowadays, many studies have been conducted on the subject of employee engagement that put forward various strategies to improve it.
+There are two main types of strategies: organizational and emotional.

-The most common organizational strategies for improving employee engagement are:
+The common organizational strategies to improve employee engagement are as follows:

-- Make employees aware that they are trusted.
-Giving them the freedom to organize schedules and tasks will be something they will value positivel.
-This will have a positive impact on their own trust in the company.
+- Make employees aware and let employees know that they are trusted.
+Giving them the freedom to organize their schedule and tasks will not only be appreciated by the employees, but will also have a positive impact on their own trust in the company.

-- Reinforce the vision of the tasks.
-Each team, person or department can explain why they do what they do, thus helping people remember the importance of the work they do.
-If people can see the impact their work has on the organization, they will feel more "connected" to the tasks to be performed.
+- Reinforce a purpose-driven vision.
+Each person, team or department can explain why they do what they do, thus helping people remember the importance of the work they do.
+If people can see the impact their work has on the organization as a whole, they will feel more "attached" to the tasks assigned to them.

 - Keep everyone involved and informed.
-In order for the employee not to feel simply a passive recipient of instructions, team leaders and managers should look for opportunities to involve their employees in decision making.
-When employees are involved in the strategic direction of their team they are more likely to feel committed to it.
+In order for the employee not to feel like a passive recipient of instructions, team leaders and managers should seek opportunities to involve their employees in decision making processes.
+When employees are involved in strategic planning, they are more likely to feel committed to it.

-- Reformulate stable environments.
-For actions that involve engagement to be effective, it is of vital importance that the profile and preferences of the people are aligned with the corporate values of the company.
-Thus, promoting new open work environments that increase collaborative work among employees.
+- Create a stable workplace environment.
+For actions aimed at boosting engagement to be effective, it is important that the profile and preferences of the employees are aligned with the corporate values of the company.
+Thus, promoting new open work environments will increase collaboration among employees.

 2. Emotional Strategies:

-In addition to the organizational strategies, others can be established that are more emotionally focused.
-According to Carter, this type of strategy is fundamental for achieving adequate employee engagement.
-Below are the most significant ones:
+In addition to the organizational strategies, more emotionally focused strategies can be developed in order to increase employee engagement.
+According to Carter, emotional strategy is fundamental in order to achieve adequate employee engagement.
+Hereby listed are the most significant ones:

-- Rewarding merit.
-When an employee is providing value, it is essential that he or she be rewarded, as this is one of the best ways to retain talent.
+- Provide recognition.
+When an employee is adding remarkable value to the company, it is essential to recognize their efforts and reward them, as this is one of the best ways to retain talent.

-- Betting on autonomy.
-Give employees the freedom to try out new ideas, to incorporate new approaches to their tasks, to value intra-employment positively.
+- Encourage autonomy.
+Give employees the freedom to try out new ideas, to incorporate new approaches to their tasks, and to value and appreciate their initiatives/incentives.

-Firstly, communication is a fundamental part of achieving the commitment, therefore, internal communication lines must be enabled to allow a closer relationship between employees and the company.
+Firstly, communication is fundamental in achieving high employee commitment; therefore, internal communication should be prioritized to allow for a closer connection between employees and the company.

-Finally, to increase the commitment of both old and new employees, it is necessary to support employee growth.
-This can be done through positive feedback on a job well done, internal promotion and new responsibilities.
-Facilitating learning opportunities or ensuring constructive and always private interaction are small gestures that help professionals grow in every way and become more engaged with the company.
+Finally, in order to increase the commitment of employees, it is necessary to support employee growth.
+This can be done through positive feedback on well-accomplished tasks, new learning opportunities and internal promotion.
+Facilitating learning opportunities or ensuring constructive and private interaction are small gestures that help professionals grow in every way and become more engaged with the company.